 Band fragmentation carries significant costs.
 First, it disrupts the Commission’s vision of uniformly interoperable communication among all V2X devices based on a single technology family.
 With multiple non-interoperable technologies operating in different sub-bands, some devices will not be able to communicate with others.
 For example, if two automakers choose different technologies and different sub-bands for sending Basic Safety Messages (BSMs), vehicle collisions that could have been prevented if those BSMs were successfully exchanged will not be prevented, leading to unnecessary loss of life and property.
 Many vehicles are already equipped to send BSMs with DSRC.
 Allowing some automakers to send BSMs using only DSRC, LTE V2X PC5 or NR V2X PC5 will cause a loss of interoperability and attendant increase in road fatalities is a direct result of the fragmentation evolution model.
 This also extends to all other use cases supported by DSRC and by non-interoperable cellular V2X technologies.
 V2X evolution under the IEEE 802 model does not suffer this cost.
 Every vehicle will be interoperable with every other vehicle, whether the vehicles are DSRC-capable or NGV-capable.

+Implications of different access models:

+Contrary to DSRC protocols, which are able to manage the access to the wireless channel in a distributed manner, the channel access management of C-V2X PC5 requires accurate time synchronization, which must be acquired by GNSS systems like GPS [7].
+Even though this requirement does not lead to any additional costs because V2X systems already require GNSS systems for positioning, GNSS signals cannot be received in deep tunnels, which could lead to a loss of time synchronization, which could in turn reduce the efficiency and reliability of C-V2X systems in tunnels.
+However, it is paramount for any V2X technology to provide reliable communication of safety messages in tunnels.
+On several past occasions, fires that resulted from traffic collisions in tunnels have spread rapidly and led to catastrophic loss of life.
+DSRC systems do not require time synchronization on a microsecond level and are therefore not impaired by the lack of GNSS reception in tunnels.
+We note here that the lack of GNSS reception will not entirely prevent positioning.
+The vehicle’s position inside the tunnel could still be estimated by combining dead-reckoning systems, RADAR, LIDAR, and camera data.
+We acknowledge that positioning could be further improved by installing additional road-side units, which would also provide the time synchronization that is necessary for C-V2X.
+Nevertheless, it remains unclear whether public authorities will have sufficient funds to install these units.

+V2X communication technology standards

+ITU-R also have studied on radio interface standards of vehicle to vehicle and vehicle to infrastructure two-way communications for the current and planned ITS applications considering Recommendation M.2121.
+Recommendation M.2084 provides information on V2X standards and technical specifications which have developed by SDOs such as ETSI, IEEE, ARIB, TTA, IMDA, CCSA, 3GPP and ATIS [3c].
+It states that V2V/V2I communication technologies for ITS applications should apply industrial standards.